LeoVen/spaceship-sprites/README.md

-# Spaceship Sprite
+# Spaceship Sprites

-Spaceship Sprite is a port of a random ship sprite generator to rust.
+Spaceship Sprites is a port of a random ship sprite generator to rust.

 This is a work in progress.